zilliz-bootcamp/image_text_search/Readme.md

 # Image and text retrieval system based on Milvus

-This project is based on a paper **[Composing Text and Image for Image Retrieval - An Empirical Odyssey](https://arxiv.org/abs/1812.07119)**，The project is an image retrieval task in which an input query is specified as an image and a modified text description of the image is used for image retrieval
+This project is based on the paper **[Composing Text and Image for Image Retrieval - An Empirical Odyssey](https://arxiv.org/abs/1812.07119)**.
+In this project, we will build an image and text retrieval system which uses modified description text to query and retrieve images.

 ## Prerequisite